hankbao/libreboot/docs/install/bbb_setup.md

 20-pin ATX PSU), and DO \*\*NOT\*\* use pin 21, 22 or 23 (on a 24-pin
 ATX PSU).
-Those wires (the red ones) are 5V, and they \*\*WILL\*\* kill your flash chip. \*\*\*NEVER\*\*\* supply more than 3.3V to your flash chip (that is, if it\'s a 3.3V flash chip; 5V and 1.8V SPI flash chips do exist, but they are rare.
+Those wires (the red ones) are 5V, and they \*\*WILL\*\* kill your flash chip. \*\*\*NEVER\*\*\* supply more than 3.3V to your flash chip (that is, if it's a 3.3V flash chip; 5V and 1.8V SPI flash chips do exist, but they are rare.
 Always check what voltage your chip takes.
 Most of them take 3.3V).**

 You only need one 3.3V supply and one ground for the flash chip, after grounding PS\_ON\#.

-The male end of a 0.1\" or 2.54mm header cable is not thick enough to remain permanently connected to the ATX PSU on its own.
+The male end of a 0.1" or 2.54mm header cable is not thick enough to remain permanently connected to the ATX PSU on its own.
 When connecting header cables to the connector on the ATX PSU, use a female end attached to a thicker piece of wire (you could use a paper clip), or wedge the